-When you’re first starting out, there may be several pieces of equipment you need to purchase to set up your streamer’s lair.
-It can be difficult to figure out the best way to spend what you’ve budgeted to get the best results long-term.
+When you’re first starting out, there may be several pieces of equipment you need to purchase to set up your stream lair.
+It can be difficult to figure out the best way to spend what you’ve budgeted to get the best results.

 Personally, I use the Logitech C922x because it is known as the “industry standard” for streamers.
 At the time I purchased it, it was around $80.
 I did very little research before purchasing it and I might have made a different choice if I had as I don’t use any of the “streamer features” included with the webcam (though I did try out the 3 months of XSplit).